 - Optional: 1 tbsp rum or liquor of your choice

 - In a medium sized sauce pan, add milk, cornstarch and sugar.
 Stir to combine.
 Add cinnamon and lemon rind.

 - Place on the burner and bring to a boil, stirring constantly.
 Lower to a simmer and stir until the mixture has thickened.
 Remove from heat and remove the lemon rind.

 - Divide the mixture evenly in two bowls.

 - Add sugar sprinkles to one bowl and stir until dissolved.

-- Place cooled brewed coffee and rum (if using) in a bowl.
+- Place cooled brewed coffee and rum (if using) in a wide shallow bowl.
 Cover the surface of a 9 inch round or square baking dish with cookies dipped in the coffee mixture.
 Break cookies to fit corners if necessary.

 - Let rest in the refrigerator at least 4 hours before serving